Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Mathematical Frontier of Dialectical Materialism?

+We now focus on the weak postulate of materialism.
+What makes topoi satisfying this condition particularly prone to reflecting the structure of Badiou's own, 'material dialectic' reasoning (which he then falsely believed to be unmathematical)?
+In fact, it is possible to say that the two postulates do mathematically embody the distinction between 'dialectical' and 'democratic materialism': that a local topos (where the strong postulate applies) is 'democratic' in the sense that there is only one dominant and thus 'general' will ($T$) materialized in sets.
+Or as Badiou says, it is a topos where 'existence = individual = body'.

+This is, of course, very different from Deleuze's view of democracy even if Badiou particularly mentions Deleuze in this context.
+Indeed, as opposed to post-structuralism, in a local topos there is only one body of truth whereas a Grothendieck-topos articulates the incoherence of bodies (at least tentatively).

-The latter one of these assumptions, the \textit{weak postulate of materialism}, is now the subject matter of this section.
-The strong, atomic version is constitutive to \textit{democratic materialism} which, however, is a perspective that Badiou's dialectic ethos opposes.
-Such an atomic materialism prevents subjective torsion, which is in fidelity with Badiou's 'fundamental law of the subject'.
-In contrast, precisely by allowing torsion but regulating the object by categorical means, a Grothendieck-topos gives rise to an alternative notion of truth that should be taken as the basis for \textit{dialectic materialism}\footnote{Reflecting its topicality, Slavoj $\Zi$ has recently raised up the question of dialectic materialism in connection to multiple anomalies that have emerged in quantum physics. $\Zi$, Slavoj (2012), \textit{Less Than Nothing.
-Hegel and the Shadow of Dialectical Materialism}.
-New York and London: Verso. }.
+An atomic world thus prohibits subjective torsion as opposed to weakly materialist one where the 'fundamental law of the subject' constitutive to Badiou's view on mathematics no longer applies.
+Precisely by allowing torsion but regulating the object by categorical means, a Grothendieck-topos gives rise to an alternative notion of truth that should be taken as a \textit{mathematical basis} for Badiou's 'material dialectic'.

-As I discussed before, sheaves relate to three operators: compatibility, order and localisation defined on the level of the object.
+Thus far we have postponed the formal definition of Grothendieck-topoi, even if such structures were considered while phrasing the weak postulate.
+There are two ways---set-theoretically material and categorically abstract---ways to introduce that concept.
+To begin with the first definition, \textit{sheaves} are defined in relation to three operators: compatibility, order and localization.
 In the case of a traditional (ontological) topological space $X$, a sheaf is just a presheaf $\F \in \sets^{\O(X)}$ satisfying compatibility condition.
 This definition of a sheaf applicable to a locale $\O(X)$ has, however, a flaw.
-Rather than there being an externally given structure of localisations (eg. $\O(X)$) \textit{once and for all}, one needs to relativise different compositions of neighborhoods in which chains of localisation might occur as some implicit 'torsion' appears to obstruct their globalisation.
+Rather than there being an externally given poset of localizations (eg. $\O(X)$) \textit{once and for all}, we need to consider a multitude of such posets which are more or less compatible due to 'torsion'.

-This Grothendieck's insight that didn't reject the possibility of such torsion in general whilst he managed to anyway provide mathematical machinery to deal with sites \textit{material enough} for their synthetic regulation.
-Grothendieck-topologies became to provide such locally hierarchical 'snapshots' of the topology without supposing ontological flatness for the global 'whole'.
-Perhaps one could phrase that Grothendieck's register of \textit{objectivity} was \textit{synthetically local} rather than analytically global.
-A locale, that is a category of $T$-$\sets$, in contrast, is a \textit{local} Grothendieck-topoi precisely as it obstructs such global torsion in a predetermined fashion and is a hierarchical snapshot of the situation as a whole.